top of page

 • Version 3 (October 2024): Included 4 new FAQ responses

-• Version 4 (January 2025): Included 7 new FAQ responses
+• Version 4 (January 2025): Included 7 new FAQ responses | Communications toolkit to facilitate and encourage sharing and amplifying the release of the updated FAQ document

-Please fill out this survey to provide input on the topics that the committee should cover and/or indicate your willingness to provide your expertise in draft product development.
 For additional information on the whale communications committee or other E-TWG activities, please contact Julia Gulka and/or subscribe to the E-TWG mailing list below!

 Go back to the Offshore Wind & Wildlife FAQ main page